mbarkhau/pylint-ignore/README.md

 This is obviously abbreviated, so I encourage you to read his article if selective whitelisting is a better approach for you.
 For me, this approach suffers from the diligence issue, as it requires you to revisit the configuration at least a few times, keep track of what you've found to be valuable and so you run a higher risk of neglecting it.

+### Automated disable comments

+Another automated approach is to use [pylint-silent](https://pypi.org/project/pylint-silent/).
+Be sure to use version control if you consider this approach.

 [repo_ref]: https://gitlab.com/mbarkhau/pylint-ignore

 [build_img]: https://gitlab.com/mbarkhau/pylint-ignore/badges/master/pipeline.svg